Management

-And this is exactly where the trouble begins.
+This is exactly where the trouble begins.
 Finding a new manager is only half the battle.
-If you’ve never hired a new manager and you have no management-specific onboarding or training programs, your manager’s new role can exist without transparency or direction.
-This leads to a bevy of issues that you can avoid entirely just by creating a new manager training program.
-If you’re not sure how training a new manager can help your business or where to start, here’s a guide to push you in the right direction.
+If you’ve never hired a new manager and have no management-specific onboarding or training programs, your manager’s new role can exist without transparency or direction.

 According to a study from DDI consultants, 57% of employees quit their jobs simply because they don’t like their boss or manager.
 Moreover, 82% of employees say they would potentially quit a job due to a poor manager.
+Those are some staggering and sobering statistics, especially considering that new manager training can often separate a poor manager from a good manager.

 The Shift to Your Vision and Mission